 A separate version of the Charter for BMF Supplier members, which gives corresponding pledges to their merchant member customers, will further assist BMF merchants to offer the best possible service to trade and consumer customers.

-Said BMF MD, John Newcomb said: “We want the building trade to make BMF merchants their first port of call because they know they will get the best service there.
+BMF Chief Executive, John Newcomb says: “We want the building trade to make BMF merchants their first port of call because they know they will get the best service there.
 By signing up to the Charter, BMF members are signaling their intent to constantly seek to improve their operation, to work with their suppliers to improve the effectiveness of the building materials supply chain, and to give customers real value for money.”

 “The Charter not only demonstrates the professionalism of BMF members it also highlights the wide-ranging support they offer to their customers.”